 Families can talk about when it's good to follow rules and when it might be good to break them.
 Why do you think Amber finally says no to the fancy dress, shoes, and food during the wedding planning?

-How does the movie suggest that you can't always tell the good guys from the bad guys?
+How does A Christmas Prince: The Royal Wedding suggest that you can't always tell the good guys from the bad guys?

 How does the movie convey the message that love is the most important thing?
 Do you agree?